rasor/rasor.github.io/content/2017/2017-10-09A-DeployIonicToAzure.md

 * So we ran out of steps locally, but on the build server we still need to package the build output and send it to Azure
 Next task is a zip-task.
 Press `+` and select `Archive Files`
 ![Select zip task](img/2017-10-09-VSTS8.PNG "Select zip task")
 * Root folder is the build code you want to deploy.
-It is located in the www folder - just as when you work locally
+It is located in the `www` folder - just as when you work locally
+Unselect "Prefix root folder ..."
-And the name of the zipped package should be `$(Build.ArtifactStagingDirectory)/$(Build.BuildId).zip`
+The name of the zipped package should be `$(Build.ArtifactStagingDirectory)/$(Build.BuildId).zip`
 ![Configure zip](img/2017-10-09-VSTS9.PNG "Configure zip")
 * Final build step to do is to put the package in a drop folder
 Next task is a publish task.
 Press `+` and select `Publish Build Artifacts`